What’s the Difference Between the Toyota Land Cruiser and Sequoia?

 Even though it wears a Toyota badge, the Land Cruiser is technically a luxury vehicle; the 2020 model starts at $85,415.
 It competes with the likes of the Mercedes-Benz G-Class and the Lincoln Navigator.
 The 2020 Land Cruiser stands out in this year’s large luxury SUV class for its savory power and exceptional off-road capability.

-Although, reviewers note that it can be a bit clumsy at times, its handling is secure.
+Critics like Edmunds favor the Land Cruiser for its smoothness on-and off-road.
+Drivers also recognize the Land Cruiser for its 8,500-pound towing capacity.
+Although reviewers note that it can be a bit clumsy at times, its handling is secure.
 Besides the lack of agility, the Land Cruiser’s fuel economy is another downside to be aware of.
 It has a fuel economy rating of 14 mpg overall.

 The Sequoia has the same V8 engine that the Land Cruiser does, but it’s standard with a six-speed automatic.
 That said, the Sequoia isn’t as smooth on pavement and is known to jostle.
 It’s also worth mentioning that while the Sequoia can hit the trails, the Land Cruiser offers more off-road features.